nurinero/NLP-predictor-Lyric-artist/README.md

-# Natural language processing and web scraped for Lyric-artist Predictor
+# Lyric-artist Predictor by NLP and web scraped

 This project is a Natural Language Processing (NLP) and web scraping project that aims to predict an artist from a given set of lyrics.
 The project includes two scripts with command line interfaces, one for web scraping lyrics of any artist from [lyrics](https://www.lyrics.com/) website using Beautiful Soup and regular expressions and another for creating fancy word clouds from the scraped lyrics.